Family Literacy Program and Briya Public Charter School

 Child Development Associate Classes

-Mary’s Center offers Child Development Associate Classes in partnership with ESF Public Charter School.
+Mary’s Center offers Child Development Associate Classes in partnership with Briya Public Charter School.
 Classes in English and Spanish provide the 120 hours of instruction required to obtain the Child Development Associate credential.

 Mini-Grant Program to Increase Capacity for Infant and Toddler Child Care Providers

 Mary’s Center administers a mini-grant program in collaboration with Latino Economic Development Corporation to help licensed D.C. home and center-based child care providers open new infant and toddler child care spaces.

 Adolescent "Teen" Education Program

 This program is part of our comprehensive program serving adolescents.
 First-generation teens face complex situations that require culturally competent, culturally sensitive responses.
 Many of our teens have been separated from their families for years before entering the United States.
 Teens can experience grief when they leave loved ones behind and adapt to new family members.
 Helping teens cope with the issues surrounding family reunification and cultural divides is critical to our success in helping youth build confidence and make healthy life decisions.
 The education components of this program include:

 - School advocacy and collaboration with school counselors;